 “Make just one long cut,” he said, “but don’t go too deep, now.”

 I turned the knife over in my hand, finding the right grip, then I placed its tip at the top of the hog’s spine.
 I took a breath and slashed all the way to the butt end, but the knife was surprisingly dull.
 Ricky winced.
-“Place the knife in the same slit and press hard this time,” came the air-traffic controller’s voice.
+“Place the knife in the same slit and press hard this time,” came the air traffic controller’s voice.
 As I did, I watched several inches of flesh fall open.
 But instead of feeling nauseated, I became fascinated by the process.
 No longer was it an animal with feelings, but rather an object, something to be examined, like a cadaver in gross anatomy class.

 I knew what was left to my initiation, and, oddly, it was what I feared most: flipping the hog onto the pit.
 That they’re positioned so they cook skin-side up not only requires a good eye but also strength.
-And even though I’m big enough to block traffic in a supermarket aisle or force an entire row of people at the theater to thread out so I can claim my seat, I have no upper-arm strength—something Lynn noticed the moment he meet me.
+And even though I’m big enough to block traffic in a supermarket aisle or force an entire row of people at the theater to spread out so I can claim my seat, I have no upper-arm strength—something Lynn noticed the moment he meet me.

 “Alright, Mr. David,” said Ricky, “this is it.”